Side by side for the Gospel

 We explore each of these things at Unite.
 We acknowledge that not everyone can do all of these things all the time, and we do not teach these as legalistic requirements.
 But as these things are worked out in your own life, you will find yourself making a contribution towards the mission of the church.

 Firstly, get yourself acquainted with our church as a whole, for example, attend a Welcome Lunch.
-After you feel ‘settled in’ and made some friendships, please attend Unite and find out what being a Member entails.
+As you start to feel ‘settled in’ and make some friendships, please attend Life and Essentials.
+In the final week you will do Unite to find out what being a Member entails.
 Ask questions, and make sure you are satisfied with the answers.
 After doing Unite you have the chance to fill out a Membership Application.
 All applications are briefly assessed and after approval ‘Welcome to Membership’ letters are issued.
 After Unite, the whole process takes about three weeks.

 Additionally, and crucially, Unite is for those Christians who consider North Coast Church their spiritual home.
 Membership is specifically about joining with other Christians in this local church for propagating our common and specific mission together.